BigCorvus/LoRa-BLE-Relay-v2/README.md

 - Footprint for both the big and the small LoRa module (the boost converter doesn't need to be assembled if the smaller one is used)
 - SD card slot (same card holder as in the Adafruit Adalogger boards
 - On board buzzer
 - GPS connector breaking out RXD and TXD (JST-SH 4-pin) with high-side power cutting option.
-Powered either from the battery voltage or from 5V (select via solder jumper)
 - Many screen options: usual 128x64 OLEDs via I2C or sunlight-readable and power-efficient ST7565R and UC1701X LCD screens via bitbanged 4 line SPI (see BOM for variants)
 - display headers can be expansion headers
 - 3 nav buttons